hsribei/goalie/README.md

 You can also customize only the views and use Goalie's default controller.
 All you need is to have inside `app/views/public_errors` views with the same names as the actions listed above.

-Besides the standard stuff that Rails makes available to views, you will also have access to the following instance variables:
+Besides the standard stuff that Rails makes available to views, you will also have access to the following instance variables if you include the Goalie::ErrorDetails module:

  * `@request`
  * `@exception`